 Natural stone extraction

 Weather and UV radiation strain insulating materials outdoors.
-Covers, suitable IP protection ratings, and regular test intervals increase operational safety when hydraulic splitter are used under changing environmental conditions.
+Covers, suitable IP protection ratings, and regular test intervals increase operational safety when hydraulic splitters are used under changing environmental conditions.
+Preventive replacement of sun-exposed components mitigates UV-induced embrittlement.

 Documentation, trend analysis, and service life